Get Rid of Drain Flies: Make Your Foodservice Operation a “No Fly Zone”

 Foodservice and food processing environments provide the perfect setting for drain flies to thrive.
 The availability of moist, warm conditions along with a ready food supply of organic waste material meets the requirements these insects need to live and breed.
 Specifically, the grease and organic matter that builds up on the walls of unmaintained drain pipes creates an ideal place for drain flies to lay their eggs.
 Cracks and cervices in floors or even broken food containers can also serve as breeding grounds if wet enough.

-Some foodservice operations try to solve the drain fly problem by applying insecticides.
-This may treat exposed surfaces but is ineffective at reaching drain traps and covered areas where flies actually live.
-Pouring bleach down drains also does little good, as it doesn’t eliminate the organic matter that they like to feed on.
-While these winged insects can be quite annoying, the more important issue in foodservice environments is their ability to transport unsanitary pathogens to food and food prep surfaces, increasing the risk of foodborne illness.
+While these small winged insects can be quite annoying, the more important issue in foodservice environments is their ability to transport unsanitary pathogens to food and food prep surfaces, increasing the risk of foodborne illness.

-Drains – Use a heavy-duty brush to scour pipes above the water trap.
+Drains – As noted above, use NPX bug spray on and around drains to kill visible fruit flies.
+Then use a heavy-duty brush to scour pipes above the water trap.
 Regularly maintain drains with a bio-enzymatic cleaner – one that is bacteria and enzyme-based – to eliminate the grease and slime that small drain flies feed on and lay eggs in.
 Bactizyme is just such a cleaner that safely breaks down organic matter, eliminating flies and keeping pipes running smoothly.
 Learn more about how enzymatic cleaners work here.
-An alternate solution to control small flies in drains would be to use a disinfectant solution like Uno.

 Floors – Eliminate areas where water may pool, paying particular attention to drains, corners, cracks and crevices.
 Use a squeegee or wet/dry vacuum to remove pooled water on floors.
 Reference this article on foodservice floor safety to learn how to keep your kitchen floors sanitary and safe.